tansonlee/rusty-racket/README.md

 ## Introduction

 Rusty Racket is a Turing complete purely functional language.
-The name is derived from the fact that the interpreter is written in Rust.
+The name comes from the fact that its interpreter is written in Rust.
 Rusty Racket is a dialect of the programming language Racket which is a dialect of Scheme which is a dialect of Lisp.

-The language contains all essential features such as conditionals, user defined functions, lists, and more.
-It comes with a standard library with built-in numerical and list functions.
+The language includes essential features such as conditionals, user-defined functions, lists, and more.
+It also comes with a standard library that offers built-in numerical and list functions.

-## About the Project

-The interpreter is created in the conventional manner.
-The overview is as follows:
+About the Project The interpreter is created using a conventional approach.
+The process is as follows:

 1. **Preprocessor**: Resolves module includes.
-2. **Tokenizer**: Takes the program as a string and creates a list of tokens that the program is comprised of.
+2. **Tokenizer**: Converts the program string into a list of tokens.
-3. **Parser**: Takes the tokens and creates an abstract syntax tree.
+3. **Parser**: Transforms the tokens into an abstract syntax tree.
-4. **Interpreter**: Takes the abstract syntax tree and evaluates it to produce the final result.
+4. **Interpreter**: Evaluates the abstract syntax tree to produce the final result.

 ## Examples